savonet/book/streaming.md

 Setting either dimension explicitly, as above, also turns the detection off.
-By the way, a script which uses no video at all pays nothing for any of this: video is disabled unless the script asks for it, and the setting `settings.frame.video.default` forces video on when set to `true`.
+By the way, a script which uses no video at all pays nothing for any of this: video is disabled unless the script asks for it.
+The setting `settings.frame.video.default` forces video on when set to `true`.

 Each pixel has a color and a transparency, also sometimes called an _alpha